...

 LawApplication in IndustryRelevance to Energy Services

-First LawEnergy conservation in power systemsFoundation for energy management and auditing
+First LawEnergy conservation in power systems; heat recoveryFoundation for energy management and auditing; ensures energy accounting

-Third LawLow-temperature research, CryogenicsInfluences theoretical limits of cooling technologies
+Third LawLow-temperature research, cryogenics, superconducting materialsInfluences theoretical and applied limits for advanced technologies

 Breaking Down Key Energy Concepts